 - Zen-Like Designs: You need to relax in your bathroom and spa-like designs are gaining attention and popularity.

 - Bathroom Technology: Music, Bluetooth, automatic flush systems and faucets are all making our bathroom experiences that much better.

 Not everyone is blessed with a 200sf bathroom.
 As a result, you have to design strategically.
 You have to balance comfort with function and storage.
 You have to make sure you can open and close the door without banging into a cabinet or two.

 If your bathroom is less than 100sf, keep the following tips in mind:

 - Soft Color Schemes: To create the illusion of more space, you should use neutral or pastel hues as the main palette of your small bathroom.

-- Recessed Lighting: Chandeliers are nice, but they take up too much space for a small bathroom.
+- Recessed Lighting: Chandeliers and large light fixtures are nice, but they take up too much space for a small bathroom.